 Information about eligibility and application for free school meals is available from the school office.

-From September 2014, all Reception, Year 1 and Year 2 children are eligible for free school meals under the ‘Universal Infant Free School Meal Scheme’.
-For more information, see School Meals letter 11 7 14
+All Reception, Year 1 and Year 2 children are eligible for free school meals under the ‘Universal Infant Free School Meal Scheme’.

 Click the link to view the week’s menu: